-Every Student Succeeds Act (ESSA), which is new legislation signed in 2015 is designed to improve student achievement.
-One aspect of the law emphasizes that states' responsibility in measuring that each student is making adequate yearly progress.
-PHILLIPS' students participate annually in all required statewide assessment for Virginia, Maryland, and the District of Columbia.
-At the annual review, the student's IEP team determines the type of assessment in which the student participates.
+Every Student Succeeds Act (ESSA), of 2015 is designed to improve student achievement. emphasizes that states' responsibility for ensuring that each student is making adequate yearly progress.
+PHILLIPS' students participate annually in all required statewide assessments for Virginia, Maryland, and the District of Columbia.
+At the annual review, the student's IEP team determines the assessments that will be adminstered.
 Testing tools vary from state to state.
 Specific PHILLIPS staff members are trained by each jurisdiction in correct administration of each assessment.
 Testing accommodations are implemented for each student based on their IEP.